sagun1151/web-sprint-challenge-advanced-state-management/README.md

 1. What problem does the context API help solve?

+helps to share date through components without prop-drilling

 2. In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

+action: carry information to store

+reducers: takes the previous state and returns a new state

+store: holds the application state there can only be one store

 3. What does `redux-thunk` allow us to do?
 How does it change our `action-creators`?

+make the flow asynchronous and make API calls from our action creators

 4. What is your favorite state management system you've learned and this sprint?
 Please explain why!

+i would have to say redux, mainly because i really understand it how to cll it and how everything is passed and how the action work with the reducers, i cant explain it but i can use it really well it seems like